In this article:

 Overview

 Your portfolio line of credit allows you to borrow money against your investments.
 Because your credit limit is tied to the market value of your assets, your credit limit can fluctuate.
-It is important to understand how your limit is calculated and what happens if the value of your investments drops.
+You can borrow up to 35% of your collateral investment value with a portfolio line of credit.

 How your credit limit is calculated